djplaner/memex/share/blog/gettingStarted.md

 Steps:

-- [X] Get a list of Cards and CardBoxes in Wikity
+- Get a list of Cards and CardBoxes in Wikity
+  Done.
+Simple Python code.
-- [X] Make directories in sense for each of the card boxes
+- Make directories in sense for each of the card boxes Done.
+More simple processes
-- [ ] Save card boxes to files in sense directory
+- Save card boxes to files in sense directory
+  Simple to write the files.
+The question is about whether writing the files with Python means not using the wiki links functionality in vs-code breaks operation.
-- [ ] Save each card ito the appropriate directory (card box or "loose")
+- Save each card ito the appropriate directory (card box or "loose")
-- [ ] Add a list of card boxes to sense/index.md
+- Add a list of card boxes to sense/index.md
-- [ ] Add a list of "loose" cards to sense/index.md
+- Add a list of "loose" cards to sense/index.md